Dnathan33/Monster-Run--Python-Text-Adventure-Game/README.md

-This Text Adventure Game Is similar to Temple Run as far as how to play it (Win / Loose) with a little twist to it.
+This text adventure game Is similar to Temple Run, with a little twist to it.
-This game has no graphics!

 This is a simple game devloped in python.

-It has been a great adventure programming the game!
+Here are the main things i learnt while developing this game:

+Algorithmic thinking.
-Utilized while loops, control statements (if/else), passing in parameters, returning from functions, shallow and deep copies of lists, and algorithmic thinking.
+shallow and deep copies of lists control statements
+Function returns
+passing in parameters